-9. If a student is absent a total of 10 days per quarter, and has not completed missed assignments in a timely manner, the student may not qualify for a grade during that marking period.

-10. Please avoid scheduling doctor, dental or other appointments during the school day.
+- 9. If a student is absent a total of 10 days per quarter, and has not completed missed assignments in a timely manner, the student may not qualify for a grade during that marking period. - 10.
+Please avoid scheduling doctor, dental or other appointments during the school day.
 However, if it cannot be avoided, notify the main office stating the date and time of the appointment.

 Parents must come to the office to sign out their child.
-We ask that parents wait in the office for their student to avoid disruption.
 Upon return to school, the student must be signed back in by the parent.

-11. Students will be dismissed at 3:20 PM each full day of school.
+- 11. Students will be dismissed at 3:20 PM each full day of school.
 Adult supervision on the playground ends at 3:40 PM.
 St. John School cannot be responsible for children who remain on the grounds after 3:40 PM.
-Therefore, students will be sent to Latchkey and charged a \$20 single day drop in fee per child.

-12. Parents are asked to notify the school of any change in method of departure for a certain day.

-The State of Michigan requires us to report a student who has accumulated 10 or more unexcused absences for the year.
+Therefore, students will be sent to Latchkey and charged a \$20 single day drop in fee per kid. - 12.
+Parents are asked to notify the school of any change in method of departure for a certain day. - The State of Michigan requires us to report a student who has accumulated 10 or more unexcused absences for the year.